Wolt: History

 As of May 2023, Wolt operates in 25 countries and over 300 cities, including Helsinki, Tokyo, and Berlin.
 Wolt has over 70,000 merchant partners, 150,000 courier partners and 20 million registered customers.
 Wolt has over 7,000 employees across its offices in 25 countries.

 In November 2021, it was announced that Wolt was being merged into DoorDash through an exchange of shares, giving Wolt shareholders a minority of shares in DoorDash for a deal worth US $8.1 billion.
 On 31 May 2022, the acquisition was completed.

 Before the DoorDash acquisition, Wolt raised $856M in funding from investors including ICONIQ Capital, Highland Europe, 83North, EQT Ventures, Tiger Global, DST Global, Prosus, KKR, Coatue, Inventure, Lifeline Ventures, Supercell founder & CEO Ilkka Paananen and Nokia Chairman Risto Siilasmaa, among others.

 Wolt was ranked second in the 2020 edition of the FT:1000 Europe's Fastest Growing Companies 2020 published by the Financial Times.

 In October 2024, Wolt announced the acquisition of Tazz, a Romanian food delivery platform previously owned by eMAG.
 The deal was finalized in early 2025 and allowed Wolt to expand its presence in Romania, integrating Tazz’s operations and network into its own platform.

 In June 2025, Wolt launched international campaign across 25 countries with popular membership program Wolt+, also featuring actor Owen Wilson as its first-ever brand ambassador.

+In October 2025 Miki Kuusi stepped down as CEO of Wolt, and became CEO of Deliveroo, which is also owned by DoorDash.

+In February 2026, the American food delivery company DoorDash announced that its subsidiary Wolt would cease operations in Japan and Uzbekistan, while its sister company Deliveroo would withdraw from Qatar and Singapore.